Howard J. Osborn: HTLINGUAL

-From 1952 to 1973 the CIA was involved in a mail opening project called HTLINGUAL.
+From 1952 to 1973, the CIA was involved in a mail opening project called HTLINGUAL.
 On October 21, 1975, Osborn voluntarily appeared before the US Senate Select Committee investigating Intelligence activities, known as the Church Committee, with regards to mail opening.
 In his testimony, Osborn revealed that the CIA was not only removing letters from the Post Office for photocopying and examining the exteriors of the letters, it also opened some of the mail without the Post Office's knowledge, and had at least on one occasion, opened and copied a letter to an unnamed US Congressman.
 These operations were being conducted in New York City and San Francisco.
 Osborn acknowledged that he knew what the CIA was doing was illegal.

-Personal life and death
+Personal life

-Osborn married Elizabeth Erskine of Oakland, CA on December 12, 1942, in Westport, CT.
+Osborn married Elizabeth Erskine of Oakland, California on December 12, 1942, in Westport, Connecticut.
 They had three children, a daughter and two sons.

+Death

 Osborn died May 14, 1984, from lung cancer and is buried in Arlington National Cemetery.